Stonewall Jackson's arm: Jackson and the amputation

+Smedley Butler

-In 1921, a force from the United States Marine Corps conducted a large mock battle at the Wilderness battlefield, led by Smedley Butler.
-Among the visitors were President of the United States Warren G. Harding, and his wife, Florence Harding.
+In 1921, a force from the United States Marine Corps conducted a large mock battle at the Wilderness battlefield, led by American military officer Smedley Butler.
+Among the visitors were President of the United States Warren G. Harding and his wife, Florence Harding.
 The Hardings stayed at Ellwood during their visit, and Florence was reported to have visited the burial site of Jackson's arm.
-By the late 1930s, a story from the family who owned Ellwood had begun to circulate claiming that Butler had been told of and disbelieved the claim that Jackson's arm had been buried at the site, and ordered an excavation made by a squad of marines.
-The tale claims that Butler and the marines found the remains of the arm and had it reburied in a metal container.
+By the late 1930s, a story from the family who owned Ellwood had begun to circulate claiming that Butler had been told of and disbelieved the claim that Jackson's arm had been buried at the site, and ordered an excavation made by a squad of Marines.
+The tale claims that Butler and the Marines found the remains of the arm and had it reburied in a metal container.
 Further versions of the story have claimed that the arm received a 21-gun salute upon reburial.
 One account claims that Butler filed a report about what had happened, but no such report has been located.
 Family history also claims that Butler revisited the site long after the 1921 mock battle.

-While the story about Butler's visit is repeated on a historical marker near the site, and has been often published, the factual accuracy of the legend is disputed.
-Ellwood came under the control of the National Park Service (NPS), and the NPS conducted an archaeological study at the site.
-The study found no evidence of disturbed earth around the marker, and NPS attempts to locate the metal container with a metal detector have failed to turn up such a container.
+While the story about Butler's 1921 visit is repeated on a historical marker near the site, and has been often published, the factual accuracy of the legend is disputed.
+Ellwood came under the control of the NPS in 1977 as part of the Fredericksburg and Spotsylvania National Military Park, and the NPS conducted an archaeological study at the site.
+The study found no evidence of disturbed earth around the marker, and NPS attempts to locate a metal container with a metal detector have failed to detect any such container.
 A 2010 NPS press release included the conclusion "the arm was never dug up.
 It certainly was not reburied in the box near the marker" and expressed a belief that the Butler story was false.
 The press release also noted the NPS had failed to find documentation supporting the story from before 1940.
 A historian for the NPS has also rejected claims that the arm was stolen, or that it is located in storage somewhere.